When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.

 Well, after visiting Sydney and doing the walk for myself, I can most definitely agree with everyone – the Coogee to Bondi walk is a MUST DO while visiting the city!

-This guide will go into a bit more detail of how to go about the walk for yourself and what to expect along the way.
+This guide will go into more detail about how to go about the walk for yourself and what to expect along the way.

 * Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!